 - Ability to pick up speech/sounds amid background noise.
 Because our brain is designed to use sound coming through both ears to understand our environment, two hearing aids can help your brain focus on specific sounds/speech, while tuning out other noise.

 - Increased listening range and ability to locate the source of sounds.
 With bilateral hearing amplification, your brain can better decipher sound sources and help you focus on what someone is saying to you.
 People can also generally pick up quiet sounds and soft-spoken words better.

 Where Can I Buy Hearing Aids?

-You can purchase hearing aids at your audiologist’s office, at a manufacturer-owned hearing aid store, or online.
+You can purchase hearing aids at your audiologist’s office which may be in your doctor's office, at a manufacturer-owned hearing aid store, or online.
 Be sure to do your research and find an option that meets both your auditory and financial needs.
 If you have mild to moderate hearing loss, there are over-the-counter (OTC) hearing aids you can try.